fluxfederation/powershop.com/README.md

 - Grunt.JS
 - Ruby

+## Setup

+	npm install

 ## Grunt

 Grunt is used to generate combined files, to regenerate files run:

 	grunt watch

-## Jekyll

-To generate the static export of the website run:
+Grunt watch is configured to generate all the assets as required and run jekyll to export the website to the `_site` folder.

-	jekyll site

-Or, while developing run the server:

-	jekyll serve --watch

-Check the _config.yml file for jekyll server configuration